Integral cohomology of quotients via toric geometry: Invariants of a -module

+Moreover, the K\"ahler condition can also be removed.
+Indeed, this condition was needed to compute the integral cohomology of blow-ups of $X$ using \cite[Theorem 7.31]{Voisin} which is stated for a K\"ahler manifold.
+However \cite[Theorem 7.31]{Voisin} can be replaced by \cite[Theorem 4.1]{Li} which provides the integral cohomology of a blow-up of an almost complex manifold without any K\"ahler assumption.

-Moreover the Kähler condition can also be removed.
-Indeed, it is only used to apply \cite[Theorem 7.31]{Voisin}.
-Let $X$ be a complex manifold, this theorem provides the integral cohomology of a blow-up $\widetilde{X}$ in a sub-manifold $Y$ in therms of the integral cohomology of $X$ and $Y$.
-However the Kähler condition in \cite[Theorem 7.31]{Voisin} is only used to provide the Hodge structure of the cohomology of $\widetilde{X}$ but is not necessary for the description of the integral cohomology group. \end{proof} \begin{rmk} By Corollary \ref{lefschetz2}, the numerical condition (ii) of the previous theorems can be replaced by "the spectral sequence of equivariant cohomology with coefficients in $\F$ degenerates at the second page". \end{rmk}
+Furthermore, the condition on $\left[\Delta\right]$ in \cite[Theorem 6.12]{Lol3} have been slightly weakened (in \cite{Lol3}, $\Delta$ is denoted by $\Sigma$).
+In \cite[Theorem 6.12]{Lol3}, it is assumed that $\left[\Delta\right]$ is primitive in $H^{n}(X,\Z)$; however assuming that $\left[\Delta\right]$ is not divisible by $p$ is enough without any change in the proof.
+Indeed, this condition on $\left[\Delta\right]$ is only used in \cite[Lemmas 6.13]{Lol3} to show that $H^n(X\smallsetminus \Fix G,\Z)$ is $p$-torsion-free. \end{proof} \begin{rmk} By Corollary \ref{lefschetz2}, the numerical condition (ii) of the previous theorems can be replaced by "the spectral sequence of equivariant cohomology with coefficients in $\F$ degenerates at the second page". \end{rmk}